Parser API

 made the pair).

-Spans can be decomposed into their start and end Position
+Spans can be decomposed into their start and end Positions, which provide

 useful methods for examining the string around that position.
 For example,